FAQs / Help

-We have a dedicated First Aid Facility within the theme park, located at our Guest Information office, which is staffed by a fully qualified team.
-Likewise, a number of our front-line personnel are trained in the provision of first responder first-aid and carry basic medical kits with them at all times.
+A number of our front-line personnel are trained in the provision of first responder first-aid and carry basic medical kits with them at all times.

 No- Unfortunately, the Park is not currently able to offer camping or accommodation, but can recommend local accommodation and camping.
 Our Nearest Campsite is Sleningford Watermill which is located just outside West Tanfield which is approximately 2.5 miles from the park.
 Additionally, there is River Laver Caravan Park in Ripon which both caters for caravans and offers a wide range of static caravans at a respectable price.

-If you believe that your child is tall enough for a ride but have been declined by a ride operator, you can visit our Guest Information Office located just inside the theme park entrance who will officially measure your child and give you proof to show to operators if your child is in fact tall enough.
+If you believe that your child is tall enough for a ride but have been declined by a ride operator, you can visit our Visitor Information Office located just inside the park entrance who will officially measure your child and give you proof to show to operators if your child is in fact tall enough.

 The train runs approximately every 20 minutes.
 (On busier days, please be prepared to wait for up to half an hour)